Masonic chairs are an art form unto themselves.

 Throughout history, no matter whether these chairs were roughly hand-whittled from logs and branches or lovingly hand carved by a master craftsman and ornately decorated with gold and filigree, the men who have sat in most of these chairs have been elected to and held the most prestigious position in their lodge,...that of the Worshipful Master.

-These Worshipful Master chairs have no lumbar support, no tilt mechanisms, no levers and most have very little padding.
-They don't roll on wheels, do not have extendable arms, mesh seats or backs to keep you cool.
+These Masonic chairs have no lumbar support, no tilt mechanisms, no levers and most have very little padding.
+They don't roll on wheels, nor do they have extendable arms, mesh seats or backs to keep you cool.

 In fact, rarely will you ever find one which is for sale.

 The Master's chair is symbolic of the Master's duties and loyalty to his lodge and its members.

-The men who currently sit in or have sat in these chairs are honorable men who believe in a Supreme Being, universality among men and strive to promote peace and harmony within their lodge and actively support charitable work within their communities.
+The men who currently sit or previously have sat in these chairs are honorable men who believe in a Supreme Being, universality among men and strive to promote peace and harmony within their lodge and actively support charitable work within their communities.

 Several of the pictures and images, below are courtesy of Trepanier Lodge No. 83, A.F. & A.M. - G.R.B.C. & Y.